Alisson Becker: 2023–present: Second Premier League title

 On 27 August 2023, Alisson made an acrobatic save to deny Miguel Almirón from scoring in a 2–1 victory against Newcastle United which would later earn him the Premier League Save of the Month award for August.
-On 5 October 2024, he went off injured in the 79th minute during the team's 0–1 away win against Crystal Palace sidelining him for two months.
-He marked his return from injury by keeping a clean sheet in Liverpool's 0–1 away win against Girona in the UEFA Champions League on 10 December 2024.
+On 5 October 2024, he went off injured in the 79th minute during the club's 1–0 away win against Crystal Palace sidelining him for two months.
+He marked his return from injury by keeping a clean sheet in Liverpool's 1–0 away win against Girona in the UEFA Champions League on 10 December 2024.

-On 5 March 2025, Alisson delivered a Man of the Match performance against Paris Saint-Germain in the first leg of the UEFA Champions League round of 16 tie as he made 9 saves to give Liverpool a clean sheet in a 1–0 away win.
-However, his team lost the tie in the penalty shootouts after suffering a 1–0 defeat at home in the second leg.
-He eventually secured his second Premier League title with Liverpool by the end of the 2024–25 season.
+On 5 March 2025, Alisson delivered a Man of the Match performance against Paris Saint-Germain in the first-leg of the UEFA Champions League Round of 16 tie as he made 9 saves to give Liverpool a clean sheet in a 1–0 away win.
+However, the club lost the tie in the penalty shoot-out after suffering a 1–0 defeat at Anfield in the second-leg.
+He eventually secured his second Premier League title with Liverpool at the end of the 2024–25 season.